 Yes, they are.
 But important is that their main work and their workplace is with the company that filed the working permit and within that Canton where the permit was issued.

-The students are highly skilled refugees from various countries.
+The participants are highly skilled refugees or migrants from various countries.
 Most of them already have a background in IT or engineering.
-But most important are their learning skills.
+But, the most important strength they bring to the table are their quick learning skills.

-If the application looks promising, we invite the applicant to an IT-test and a personal interview.
-We look for participants with high learning skills, motivation, passion, talent and convincing personalities.
+We invite applicants to apply online through a form, and if the application looks promising, we invite them to a Recruitment Day, where they are asked to take an IT-test and a personal interview.
+We look for participants with high learning skills, motivation, passion, talent and good team working personalities.
 Only the most promising ones are selected.

 Most of them are living in flats offered by their social service.
 A few of them (mainly the ones who have not been granted asylum) are living in refugee homes.